wowthemesnet/mundana-theme-jekyll/_posts/2020-02-15-my-first-sunset-in-germany.md

     * Stay away as much as I could from social media and immerse myself in the moment.

-    * I wanted to travel and visit different cities.
+    * I wanted to travel and visit different countries.
 Germany was on the list.

     * Most importantly, stop worrying about next steps, just go with the flow and make the most of it.